clemenko/jenkinsworld2018/readme.md

 ## Automate with Jenkins
 In order to automate we need to deploy Jenkins.
 There are many ways to deploy Jenkins.
-Here is a simple way using Docker to create a TLS terminated Jenkins with Nginx and self signed certificates.
+Here is a simple way using Docker to deploy Jenkins.
 The trick with easily adding Docker to Jenkins is to create a new container based off the Jenkins upstream image that simply added the binary.
 Here is a [simple Dockerfile](https://github.com/clemenko/jenkinsworld2018/blob/master/jenkins-nginx/jenkins.Dockerfile).

 ```
 FROM alpine as build